College Code: SC

 Time Limit for Doctoral Students

 The college follows university policies regarding doctoral time limits.
 Please see AP.6.10.1 Time Limit.
-If your catalog term was before this current catalog, please visit the archived catalogs page and find your catalog term's policy on time limits.
+If your catalog term was before this year's current catalog, please visit the archived catalogs page and find your catalog term's policy on time limits.

 Requests for an extension of the time limit must be submitted online and must include all required documentation listed on the Office of the University Registrar's website.